Malta Retirement Program: A Comprehensive Guide

 All documents from outside Malta must be notarized, and non-English documents must be translated into English or Maltese.

-The processing time for the Malta Retirement Visa is typically around three months.
+The entire processing time for the Malta Retirement Programme is generally around three months.

 Dependents: